-Strong regional organisations contribute to a stable, secure and prosperous Pacific region — outcomes that are in Australia’s national interest.
+Strong regional organisations contribute to a stable, secure, resilient and prosperous Pacific region — outcomes that are in Australia’s national interest.
 Australia’s diplomatic engagement through regional organisations also enhances our relationships in the Pacific.

 Australia supports a number of discrete regional initiatives for effective governance.
 These initiatives support Pacific Island countries to strengthen public sector capacities, transparency and accountability, and adopt and adhere to regional norms and standards.
 Our funding contributes to:

 - building institutional and human capability in public finance, revenue and economic areas

 - generating better evidence-based decision-making by Pacific Island governments and their people

 - building human rights capacity through state institutions and civil society organisations

 - supporting legislation and programs that increase the transparency and accountability of government services

 - promoting justice and access to the law

 - strengthening information sharing and coordination on regional security issues